Suhaib-Ersan/reading-notes/read02.md

 - You can import your older projects into Git.
 - You can also clone a project from a different server.
 - Being able to change many of the smaller settings in the program.
+## Local Repository Structure
+The local Database has three parts:
+- Head, which is the latest version of the files.
+- Index, which is the place for the staging.
+- Working directory, your files are stored here.
+## Commands
+`git status` tells you if what files you have currently are the same as the database or not.
+`git add .` stages files to be commited.
+`git commit -m "message"` command to send a message for why or what you changed.
+`git push origin main` commit the files.